-1137.
-(Scope and order of persons obliged to provide support)

-(1) Relatives shall be obliged to provide support in the scope and order described below:

-- a) Cohabiting relatives;

-- b) Lineal relatives by consanguinity;

-- c) Siblings.

-(2) If there are special circumstances, the court may impose an obligation of support on relatives up to the 3rd degree of relationship other than persons described in paragraph (1).
+- 1140.
+(Scope and order of persons obliged to provide support) - (1) Relatives shall be obliged to provide support in the scope and order described below: - a) Cohabiting relatives; - b) Lineal relatives by consanguinity; - c) Siblings. - (2) If there are special circumstances, the court may impose an obligation of support on relatives up to the 3rd degree of relationship other than persons described in paragraph (1).
 The same shall apply to support between the surviving spouse and the relatives of the deceased spouse in cases where a marriage is dissolved by reason of the death of one of the spouses.

+Tentative English Translation (Feb.
+14, 2008) The original in Khmer was submitted to the Council of Ministers in June 2003 Discussion w/ WB & ADB in August 2004 reflected
-(3) If circumstances change after the rendering of an adjudication described in paragraph (2), the court may cancel such adjudication.

-1138.
-(Confirmation of who should actually provide and receive support)

-(1) If there are two are more persons obliged to provide support, such persons shall agree, upon mutual consultation, as to which one or more of them shall actually provide support.

-(2) If no agreement described in paragraph (1) is reached or if consultation cannot be held between them, the court shall determine which person or persons subject to an obligation to provide support should actually provide the support, taking into account the financial capacity, age, mental and physical condition of said persons, the relationship of the parties and all other circumstances.

-(3) If there are two or more persons entitled to receive support and the financial capacity of the person or persons obliged to provided support is insufficient to support all of the persons entitled, the provisions of paragraphs (1) and (2) shall apply to the determination of who should actually receive support.
+- (3) If circumstances change after the rendering of an adjudication described in paragraph (2), the court may cancel such adjudication. - 1141.
+(Confirmation of who should actually provide and receive support) - (1) If there are two are more persons obliged to provide support, such persons shall agree, upon mutual consultation, as to which one or more of them shall actually provide support. - (2) If no agreement described in paragraph (1) is reached or if consultation cannot be held between them, the court shall determine which person or persons subject to an obligation to provide support should actually provide the support, taking into account the financial capacity, age, mental and physical condition of said persons, the relationship of the parties and all other circumstances. - (3) If there are two or more persons entitled to receive support and the financial capacity of the person or persons obliged to provided support is insufficient to support all of the persons entitled, the provisions of paragraphs (1) and (2) shall apply to the determination of who should actually receive support. - 1142.

-1139.
 (Extent and mode of support)